CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/field-description/maintenance-order-template.md

 Header

-- Task Code – a unique code identifying the task, and then enter a description of the task in the Task Scope field
+- **Task Code** – a unique code identifying the task, and then enter a description of the task in the Task Scope field
-- Task Scope – descriptive information of the Task Scope (brief explanation of the problem)
+- **Task Scope** – descriptive information of the Task Scope (brief explanation of the problem)
-- Class – a class of the task here
+- **Class** – a class of the task here
-- Trade – a trade with which to associate the task here
+- **Trade** – a trade with which to associate the task here
-- Estimated Duration –the number of hours estimated to complete the task
+- **Estimated Duration** – the number of hours estimated to complete the task
-- People Required – several people are required to complete the task
+- **People Required** – several people are required to complete the task
-- Out of Service – select to indicate the task should not be displayed in lookups, e.g., on Template MO.
+- **Out of Service** – select to indicate the task should not be displayed in lookups, e.g., on Template MO.

 #### Trade